minhn4/web-app-container/README.md

 In GC console left menu, go to Kubernetes Engine tab -> Clusters and enable it if you haven't done that.

-Next, hit Create -> Configure (Standard) -> name your cluster (e.g., production-cluster), choose a zone near you (optional: choose node locations if you want to), choose Static for Control plane version for now -> Create.
+Next, hit Create -> Configure (Standard) -> name your Kubernetes cluster (e.g., production-cluster), choose a zone near you (optional: choose node locations if you want to), choose Static for Control plane version for now -> Create.